Custom Collation

 Enabling Custom Collation

-- Use custom collation: Check this option to enable and customize collation settings specific to this data source.
+- Use Custom Collation: Check this option to enable and customize collation settings specific to this data source.

 Locale